-Weekly homework will be given out on Fridays on Google Classroom and is expected to be returned to school before the following Wednesday.
+Weekly homework will be given out on Fridays and is expected to be returned to school before the following Wednesday.
 Your child may expected to learn Maths facts (such as times tables) and spellings every week for a small test.
 Learning these will help to improve your child’s memory and will support their progress in class.

 Please ensure that your child reads for at least 10 minutes a day, and where possible, is listened to by an adult.